Grade 7 Class Registration Information

 Questions?
 Contact Jan Neumann at 835-4810 or jmneumann@OregonSD.org

 Action Steps for Families

-- Complete the selection form (formulario de selección)
+- Complete the course selection form (formulario de selección).

 Grade 7 Class Option Descriptions

 All 7th grade students are required to take World Language.
 Options include German and Spanish; all students must choose at least one.

 Students will develop skills by learning topics such as describing self and others, free time interests, and cultural products, practices and perspectives.
 Students will also create with the language.
 Students will practice skills in reading, writing, listening, and speaking through fun and engaging activities.
 They will also examine the concept of culture and engage in cultural activities in order to better understand their own experience of culture and be able to compare and contrast cultures.